alexandergerber/courses-tsa/chapter5.md

 `@instructions`
 - Create a grid of possible model orders containing all combinations of $p = \{1,2,3\}$ and $q = \{1,2,3\}$ and assign it to `grid`.
 - Create as placeholders the list `garch_models` and the vector `aic`.
 The length of both should equal the number of rows in `grid`.
-- Loop over the grid to fit all models and save each model as entry in `garch_models` and the value of the AIC as an entry in `aic`.
+- Loop over the grid to fit all models and save each model as an entry in `garch_models` and the value of the AIC as an entry in `aic`.
 - Save the best model according to the AIC as `best_model`.

 `@hint`